metermd/has_salt/README.md

 ## Lengths

-By default, has_salt tries to generate HasSalt::DEFAULT_LENGTH bytes of salt data.
+By default, `has_salt` tries to generate `HasSalt::DEFAULT_LENGTH` bytes of hex-encoded salt data.
 This can be overridden in a few ways:

   * Explicity passing `:length` or `:size` to `has_salt`
-  * Applying length validations on the column.  `:is' will set it outright.
+  * Applying length validations on the column.  `:is` will set it outright.
     `:minimum`, `:maximum` and `:in` options will adjust the default length to fit.
   * Schema information, for example, `:limit` on a column migration will